Distributions as Actions: A Unified Framework for Diverse Action Spaces: Distributions-as-actions policy gradient algorithms

+We refer to this approach as \textit{Interpolated Critic Learning} (ICL).
+Note that the ICL update omits \emph{importance sampling} weights that correct for the mismatch between $f(\cdot | \TA_t)$ and $f(\cdot | \hat{\TA}_t)$, and is therefore generally biased.
+For simplicity, we do not include such corrections and leave a principled treatment of importance weighting and more advanced off-distribution updates to future work.

-To further provide intuition on ICL, we conduct a policy evaluation experiment in bandit problems, shown in \cref{fig:reward_function_and_contour} (column 1). \cref{fig:reward_function_and_contour} (column 3) and (column 4) show the learned critic functions using the standard update in \cref{eq:q_loss_or_gradient_transformed} and the ICL update in \cref{eq:q_loss_or_gradient_transformed_linear}, respectively.
+To further provide intuition on ICL, we conduct a policy evaluation experiment in bandit problems, shown in \cref{fig:reward_function_and_contour} (column 1). \cref{fig:reward_function_and_contour} (column 3) and (column 4) show the learned critics using the standard update in \cref{eq:q_loss_or_gradient_transformed} and the ICL update in \cref{eq:q_loss_or_gradient_transformed_linear}, respectively.
 The critic learned by ICL has more informative curvature.
-In the continuous action case, the learned critic is sufficient to identify the optimal distribution parameters.
-More experiment details can be found in \cref{sec:app_pe_bandits}.
+As a result, the policy can be updated toward high-value regions more easily.
+In the continuous action case, the learned critic is sufficient to update the policy toward near-optimal distribution parameters.
+More details can be found in \cref{sec:app_pe_bandits}.